jivoi/awesome-osint/README.md

 * [CrowdSec](https://github.com/crowdsecurity/crowdsec) - An open source, free, and collaborative IPS/IDS software written in Go, able to analyze visitor behavior & provide an adapted response to all kinds of attacks.
 * [Datasploit](https://github.com/DataSploit/datasploit) - Tool to perform various OSINT techniques on usernames, emails addresses, and domains.
 * [DuckDuckGo URL scraper](https://github.com/its0x08/duckduckgo) - A simple DuckDuckGo URL scraper.
+* [Glit](https://github.com/shadawck/glit) -  Retrieve all mails of users related to a git repository, a git user or a git organization.
 * [Greynoise](https://greynoise.io/) - "Anti-Threat Intelligence" Greynoise characterizes the background noise of the internet, so the user can focus on what is actually important.
   * [pygreynoise](https://github.com/GreyNoise-Intelligence/pygreynoise) - Greynoise Python Library
 * [The Harvester](https://github.com/laramies/theHarvester) - Gather emails, subdomains, hosts, employee names, open ports and banners from different public sources like search engines, PGP key servers and SHODAN computer database.